 They were given a list of 15 people from different occupations: nurse, teacher, all-sport athlete, biochemist, pop singer and they had 10 minutes to make a unanimous decision about which seven people could remain in the only available fallout shelter.
 Colmenares reviewed and graded each person - as they got involved in a heated discussion on the topic - as either "passive", "active" or "leader."

-Ensure you ask candidates, in your job interviews, to describe specific examples of their skills.
+Ensure you ask candidates, in your job interviews, to describe specific examples of their skills and situations where they used the skills successfully.
 This was revealed in a DDI (Development Dimensions International) and ERE (Electronic Recruiting Exchange) survey about the modern hiring practices which keep organizations on top.

 One of the top findings indicated that 94 percent of the organizations surveyed already use this kind of interview and that it is so successful that nearly 40 percent of those organizations are planning to do even more in the future.

 Take a look at the candidate's application cover letter and resume.
 Consider what is said and unsaid.
 Take a look at any gaps and ask pointed questions about the gaps.
-Assess how candidates respond to the questions, the time taken as well as how they provide an explanation.
+When assessing how candidates respond to the questions, be sure to look for verbal/non-verbal cues as well as the time it takes to respond and how they provide an explanation.
 Spend more time listening and questioning and less time talking.

 In your overarching goal to find the right candidate, remember that the candidate is also reviewing you.
 Create situations in the interview where enough latitude is provided for people to showcase who they are, allowing them to bring forth their sense of fun, humor, enthusiasm, and passion.

 Consider for a moment what the candidate is thinking about, what he might be looking for, what expectations he may have about your company based on what he has read, spoken to others about, and what is discussed on social channels.
 This will also provide guidance as to the type of questions to ask.